 - All children, from nursery to year 6 complete an unaided piece of writing half termly.
 These will be linked to our topic learning.
-Children will write independently following a prompt. - This unaided writing iskept as a record of progress in children's progress in writing folders and moderated by the staff at staff meetings. - Children's writing attainment is collected termly from teachers using the Jason Hurr system. - Pupil progress meetings and subject leader data analysis is used to track the progress of individuals. - Spelling ages are assessed using the Schonnell test at the end of each term (3 times a year.) - Children complete the NFER grammar, punctuation and spelling assessments 3 times a year. - Writing at reception, year two, year 4 and year 6 is moderated with colleagues from the multi-academy trust at least once a year.
+Children will write independently following a prompt. - This unaided writing is kept as a record of progress in children's progress in writing folders and moderated by the staff at staff meetings. - Children are regularly set an independent writing task, which they complete in their writing book, and is then edited and improved (see 'proof reading and editing' above.) - Children's writing attainment is collected termly from teachers using the Jason Hurr system. - Pupil progress meetings and subject leader data analysis is used to track the progress of individuals. - Spelling ages are assessed using the Single Word Spelling test at the end of each term (3 times a year.) - Children complete the NFER grammar, punctuation and spelling assessments 3 times a year. - Writing at reception, year two, year 4 and year 6 is moderated with colleagues from the multi-academy trust at least once a year.